Tag: parenting

 The Return of the School Shooting:

-This is an opinion piece from Blogger News Network about school shootings which also come to the most logical conclusion about them…
+This is an opinion piece from Blogger News Network about school shootings, which also comes to the most logical conclusion about them…

 However, I think it’s important to note that kids getting picked on doesn’t explain the totality of the issue.
 Something had to make school shootings start in the first place in the mid-to-late ’90s — bullying has been going on for ages — and analyses of Columbine showed the shooters did not concentrate on those who’d picked on them, opting instead for “Doom”-style random violence.